Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 The enablement of a GPU LiDAR and the other LiDAR settings can be configured via AirSimSettings json.
 Please see [general sensors](sensors.md) for information on configuration of general/shared sensor settings.

+Note that this sensor type is currently not supported for Multirotor mode.
+It only works for Car and Computervision.

 ## Enabling GPU LiDAR on a vehicle
 * By default, GPU LiDARs are not enabled.
 To enable the sensor, set the SensorType and Enabled attributes in settings json.
 ```